 The Messy Intersection of Chronic Pain and Mental Health

 I wake up in pain each and every single day.
 Sometimes it’s my facial nerve, sending ripples across the back of my skull.
-Sometimes it’s a migraine, which can feel like a suffocating blood pressure cuff that’s been stapled to my skin.
+Sometimes it’s a migraine attack, which can feel like a suffocating blood pressure cuff that’s been stapled to my skin.
 Sometimes it’s my stomach, raging from the esophogeal ulcer that thinks it’s ha-ha-hilarious to keep showing up at my house unannounced.
 It’s like an anatomical roulette wheel over here.

 I also fall asleep with pain each and every single day.
 Rinse and repeat from what I experienced just 12, 15, 18 hours ago.
 This is my screwed-up normal and I have (mostly) accepted it.
 Beginning and ending each day in pain are the two main constants that I almost, dare I say, rely on?
 Let me explain.

 When I quit my full-time job years ago, I started down a path of restructuring my life to better fit around my illness — as opposed to expecting my illness to fit inside the cracks of what was left after I worked 50 hours and commuted 10 to 12 hours a week.
 News flash: I was empty.
 But now, I know how hard to push myself and what it looks like when my body has wrung itself out to dry.
 I know what it takes to rewind the crumbling and I am (mostly) OK at avoiding a complete bottoming out.
 But hey, I’m not perfect.

 I can come up with a trillion metaphors to explain the physical side of my life to you.
 But here’s what I can’t do — I can’t wrap my head around how to simultaneously nurture both my mental health and my physical health.